 When I was a young girl though, I remember that one of the first times seeing it, it was very daunting for me.

-I mean, look at it.
-It doesn’t look very appetizing with its insect-brown colour, and wrinkly skin, it looked quite scary for a 6 year old.
-And I’ve always had a mini phobia with dried fruits because some of them reminded me of nose droppings (I’m not going to explain more).
-But with my parents persuading me on, I gave it a try and thought that it didn’t taste bad!
+It doesn’t look very appetizing with its insect-brown colour and wrinkly skin, it looked quite scary for a 6 year old.
+And I’ve always had a mini phobia with dried fruits because of how they looked like.
+But with my parents persuading me on, I gave it a try and thought that it didn’t taste bad.
 In fact, it was peculiarly sweet.

-I still think that eating dates can look very unglamorous, with the spitting out of the seeds and all, but eventually, it wasn’t so bad to eat.
+I still think that eating dates can look very unglamorous, with the spitting out of the seeds but all in all it wasn’t so bad to eat.

 Another item that I see very frequently during Ramadan in Singapore is the Air Kathira.

 This is a peculiar looking milky-drink that has black seeds which resembles tadpole eggs.
-Which interestingly enough, makes me very curious to try it out.
-But those are actually basil seeds and I love having this drink because of the nice, satisfying feeling when chewing the soft seeds.
+Those are actually basil seeds and I love having this drink because of the nice, satisfying feeling when chewing the soft seeds.

-It can come in various flavours from plain milk, avocado, mint, rose … Personally I find it even better than drinking Bubble teas and I could be wrong here, but its a pity that it’s not sold during non Ramadan days.
-Bubble tea operators have nothing to fear … for now
+It can come in various flavours from plain milk, avocado, mint, rose … It’s a pity that it’s not sold during non Ramadan days.

 This is Farro